prividentity/PrivateIdentity-Oldd/C#-SDK.md

 3. I don't have Visual Studio IDE installed in my machine You may install Visual Studio Community edition from https://visualstudio.microsoft.com/downloads/

+4. How do I get thresholds and check values for different comparisons, such as for is-valid ?
+Run the test application with verbose=1.